dastergon/dastergon.github.io/content/posts/the-production-readiness-spectrum.md

 ### Evaluation and final decision
 The evaluation and decision-making approaches can range from strict and proactive to lenient and reactive.
 In a small-medium business, we might have to deploy a service regardless of the outcome of the review, but we could still keep notes on topics that need further improvements.
 In a large scale environment, however, we might decide that the service cannot have SRE support, or the deployment cannot proceed without complying with the items in the checklist.

 With the Production Readiness Reviews, we can decide how comfortable we feel to roll out a new service to production.
-However, we can also use [error budgets](https://landing.google.com/sre/sre-book/chapters/embracing-risk/) in conjunction with PRRs to guide us in the decision-making process and balance the risk, in case something slips from the reviews.
+However, we can also use [error budgets](https://landing.google.com/sre/sre-book/chapters/embracing-risk/) in conjunction with PRRs for guidance in the decision-making process to balance the risk, in case something slips from the reviews.

 #### Licking-the-index finger evaluation
 In this evaluation, we go through the checklist in a top-down fashion and check for compliance.
 Then, we agree if we want to proceed with the release depending on the situation.